microsoft/AzureAutomaticGradingEngine/README.md

 Azure Resource Manager templates (ARM templates) are used as an easy way to deploy services to Azure.

-If you are interested in learning more about ARM see the following Microsoft Learn Module [Deploy and manage resource manager templates] (https://docs.microsoft.com/learn/paths/deploy-manage-resource-manager-templates/).
+If you are interested in learning more about ARM see the following Microsoft Learn Module [Deploy and manage resource manager templates](https://docs.microsoft.com/learn/paths/deploy-manage-resource-manager-templates/).
 In this module you will learn about the structure of the template and the tools you will need for working with templates.
-If you want to learn about the benefits of using templates and why you should automate deployment with templates, see the ARM template overview (https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).
+If you want to learn about the benefits of using templates and why you should automate deployment with templates, see the [ARM template overview](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

 ## To deploy, click the `Deploy to Azure` button